 First, you need to learn the solo.
 Not just the notes -- you need to learn the phrasing, the

 down to a comfortable tempo.
 My favorite is Transcribe!
-You can loop sections of the solo,
+You can loop sections of the

-from the solo that I particularly liked.
+phrases from the solo that I particularly liked.
 The challenge is to learn these phrases

 in all twelve keys.This worksheet summarizes the phrases (all phrases have been

 transposed to C major).
 The worksheet should be used to remind you of the phrases.

-Don't write the exercises out in all twelve keys -- use your ear to learn the phrases in the other keys.
+Don't write the exercises out in all twelve keys -- use your ear to learn the phrases in

 A program such as Band-in-a-Box is an excellent tool to learn the phrases in all twelve